Discover the nature park

 Animals

-It owes its name to the light dorsal stripe along the spine - "of the cross".
-They can also be easily recognized by the way they move around - natterjack toads (Epidalea calamita) hop...
+It owes its name to the light dorsal stripe along the spine - "the cross".
+They can also be easily recognised by the way they move - natterjack toads (Epidalea calamita) hop...

 learn more